-With just 1g of fat per serve, even the strictest low fatties would have to agree OxyWhey is a low-fat protein powder.
-It’s important to highlight that of the 1g fat in every serve, 300mg is actually MCT oil – a healthy type of fat!
+With just 1g of fat per serving, even the strictest low-fatties would have to agree OxyWhey is a low-fat protein powder.
+It’s important to highlight that of the 1g fat in every serving, 300mg is actually MCT oil – a healthy type of fat!

 Is OxyWhey Low Carb?

-Similar to your typical protein powder, OxyWhey has a very small amount of carbs (i.e. 2g) in each serve.
+Similar to your typical protein powder, OxyWhey has a very small amount of carbs (i.e. 2g) in each serving.
 And with half the amount coming from a dietary fibre called inulin, the amount of active carbs is only 1g per serve.
-Just what you’d expect from a fat loss protein.
+Just what you’d expect from a fat-loss protein.

 OxyWhey vs Gold Standard Whey

 With any new major protein supplement, a common question is how it compares to the powerhouse 100% Whey Gold Standard?
 The biggest difference is OxyWhey contains micellar casein in addition to whey proteins, while Gold Standard contains exclusively whey proteins.
-The other notable difference in the inclusion of fat loss actives in the form of green tea extract and grapefruit seed extract.
+The other notable difference is the inclusion of fat-loss actives in the form of green tea extract and grapefruit seed extract.